Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Introduction

-Therefore, one can envisage the HQ transport in the QGP medium as follows.
-The non-equilibrated HQs can travel in the equilibrated QGP medium, and one has to deal the problem within the framework of Langevin dynamics~\cite{fp}.
-This is to say that the HQs undertake random motion in the heat bath of the equilibrated QGP.
+One can envisage the HQ transport in the QGP medium as follows.
+The non-equilibrated HQs travel in the equilibrated QGP medium, therefore, the problem can be studied within the framework of Langevin dynamics~\cite{fp}.
+This is to say that the HQs undertake a random motion in the heat bath of the equilibrated QGP.
 Recall, that the QGP goes through a hydrodynamic evolution process before it reaches the hadronization and subsequently the hadrons freeze-out.
 The pertinent question to ask is, whether a HQs maintain equilibrium during this entire process of evolution or not.
-It has been observed ~\cite{jane} within the ambit of Langevin dynamics and pQCD that they do not maintain the equilibrium in the RHIC and the LHC energies.
+It has been observed ~\cite{jane} within the ambit of Langevin dynamics and pQCD (perturbative QCD) that they may not achieve the equilibrium for the RHIC and LHC collision conditions.

-The most important observable which encode the medium effects carried with them by the HQs while traveling in the QGP, is the nuclear modification factor, $R_{AA}$.
+The nuclear modification factor of the HQ, $R_{AA}$ encode the effects of the medium through the modified momentum distribution due to their interaction with the bath particles.
 It has been observed that their energy loss in the QGP due to gluon radiation is insufficient to describe the medium modification of the spectrum~\cite{mooreteaney,bair,jeon}.
-Therefore, one has to look at the collisions since they have different fluctuation spectrum than radiation, and might contribute significantly as one thought off initially~\cite{coll}.
+Therefore, one has to look at the collisions since they have different fluctuation spectrum than radiation, and might contribute significantly as indicated earlier~\cite{coll,akdm}.
 The collisional effects can be captured well in the HQ drag and diffusion coefficients which have been calculated within weak coupling QCD by several authors.
 The formalism, and details are offered in Sec.
-IIA.
+2.1.